siakaramalegos/perf_workshop/perf.md

 - Use appropriate **caching headers**
 - Use **service workers** for precaching and offline optimization
 - **Lazy-load** non-critical assets (below-the-fold assets like images, components in JavaScript, etc.)
+- Use SVGs instead of icon fonts or subset the font.
+- Inline critical CSS with [Critical](https://github.com/addyosmani/critical) and asynchronously load non-critical CSS with [loadCSS](https://github.com/filamentgroup/loadCSS).

 <small>[Preload, Prefetch And Priorities in Chrome](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) by Addy Osmani</small>